-To use this signal, the internal DIP switch must be set as follows:
+To get this signal, the internal DIP switch must be set as follows.

-Set SW600, two switches to ON (to the left).
-The factory default is OFF (to the right).
+The auto-iris lens video output is enabled by setting switch SW600 to ON (two switches to the left).
+The internal DIP switch is set to OFF (two switches to the right) as factory default.